Nama-Salameh/QA.Assignment1-SonarQube-/README.md

 ## 1.Product operation:
 <p> Requirements that directly affect the daily operation of the software :
 Correctness, reliability, efficiency, integrity, and usability</p>
+ <p> error(276,27) printWriter must be closed (Resources should be closed): Failure to properly close resources will result in a resource leak which could bring first the application and then perhaps the box the application is on to their knees.
+So must close resources to prevent memory leakage, affects to the data and the availability of the system . </p>

 ## 2.Product revision: